 Norton Commando Cylinder Head Removal

-Removing the cylinder head on a Norton Commando is a long, laborious task, but it's a good way to get to know your motorcycle!
+Removing the cylinder head on a Norton Commando is a long, laborious task, but if you want to look on the optimistic side, it's a good way to get to know your motorcycle!

 Getting Started

-There's quite a few things in the way that need to be removed.
-There was no fuel in the gas tank, so I didn't have to drain it out.
+There's quite a few things in the way that need to be taken off.

-After the fuel lines to the carbs were removed, the gas tank was unbolted and set aside.
+After the fuel lines to the carbs are disconnected, the gas tank can be drained, then unbolted and set aside.

-A spanner is required to remove the two finned exhaust pipe nuts from cylinder head.
+A lock-ring spanner is required to take off the two finned exhaust pipe nuts from cylinder head.

-Some models may have locking tab washers, which need to be bent bent in order to remove.
+Some models may have locking tab washers, which need to be bent back in order to remove.

-The original air filter box was missing, which saved me the bother of disconnecting it.
+The original air filter box was missing from this bike, which saved me the bother of disconnecting it.

 British Bike Nomenclature

-The bike is British, and I'm American, and we call some parts different names.
-For example, what we would call a top engine mount, the Brits call a 'head steady'.
+And what we Yanks would call a top engine mount, the Brits call a head steady.

-To avoid confusion, I'm adopting the same nomenclature that the Norton factory service manual uses.
-Removing the head steady is straightforward.
+To avoid confusion, I've adopted the same nomenclature that the Norton factory service manual uses.

 Finding Top Dead Center